0xbinder/0xbinder.github.io/content/posts/tryout-labs-android-kernel/index.md

 - **root:root**
 - **user:user**

-The vulnerable driver is accessible via `/proc/tryout` with world-readable/writable permissions (0666).

 ## Understanding the Driver: A Simple Test

 Before diving into vulnerabilities, let's write a simple program to understand how the driver works.
 This will help us see what's happening under the hood.